Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration with stochastic utilities

+Let us presents the maximal-exploration subroutine analogous to the one in ~\Cref{sec:det-maxExplore}.
+It (only) accesses stochastic utilities, and explores all joint actions that are explorable by any $\delta$-strictly BIC policy that has access to deterministic utitlities.

-We now formally introduce our $\delta$-maximally exploring subroutine.
-Similar to $\IndMax$, it will proceed in phases $\ell = 1, 2, 3, \ldots , |\cA|$.
-In each phase $\ell$, we will use the approximate signal $S^\beta_\ell$ to perform maximal exploration by instantiating the function $\SMaxEx$.
-This in turn will allow us to construct an approximate signal for the next phase.
-See~\Cref{alg:sinduct} for details of the parameters.
+Similar to $\IndMax$, the subroutine proceeds in phases $\ell = 1, 2, 3, \ldots , |\cA|$.
+In each phase $\ell$, we use the approximate signal $S^\beta_\ell$ to perform maximal exploration by instantiating the function $\SMaxEx$.
+This allows us to construct an approximate signal for the next phase.
+The pseudocode can be found in Algorithm~\ref{alg:sinduct}.